-Unfortunately, the next in the series has not been published yet, so it is a waiting game to see how the story will progress and hopefully round off the cliffhanger left by this book.
+Unfortunately, the next in the series has not been published yet (as the post goes live), so it is a waiting game to see how the story will progress.
+Hopefully round off the cliffhanger left by this book!

 #3 Close Your Eyes by Thomas Fincham

-This book was another of the books which I downloaded for free, and again I was pleased with the choice, as this book was really enthralling.
+This book was another of the books which I downloaded for free, and again it was pleasing choice.
+This book was really enthralling!

 Close Your Eyes is the first book in the series following the character Martin Rhodes, a former police detective trying to rebuild his life after serving 10 years in prison for murder.
 A serial killer begins leaving messages to the FBI in the form of dismembered bodies on the town’s train system.

 I enjoyed this book, however, similar to other reviews on the book I thought that the main character needed more page time.
-I loved the storyline of the main serial killer with a few twists and turns thrown in, and also found it difficult to guess who the killer was, which was good as it kept me reading.
+I loved the storyline of the main serial killer with a few twists and turns thrown in, and also found it difficult to guess who the killer was.
+This was good as it kept me reading.

-I hadn’t read any of Thomas Fincham’s books before but this was definitely a good book to start with.
+Not having read any of Thomas Fincham’s books before, this was definitely a good book to start with.

 #4 Cross Your Heart by Thomas Fincham

 Since I had started the Martin Rhodes series I decided to buy the next book Cross Your Heart.
 This carries on where the first book Close your eyes left off, with a new serial killer in the midst (or is it…).
-The case is dubbed ‘The motel murders’ and again the serial killer is leaving telling messages to the FBI.
-Martin Rhodes is investigating a separate case, with the two appearing to be linked somehow.
+Dubbed ‘The motel murders’ the serial killer is leaving telling messages to the FBI.
+Martin Rhodes is investigating a separate case, with the two appearing to link somehow.

 In this book, you get more of a glimpse of Martin Rhodes which I preferred to the first book.
 I also liked how the first story was linked to the first with again various twists and turns in the plot line.
 I really didn’t want to stop reading this book, but alas every story comes to an end eventually.